This is a fun Thanksgiving round that was created to focus on specific articulation.

 This round can be sung throughout the fall season as it makes no direct mention of Thanksgiving.
 Also, it is a great choice for a performance and it is written with a beautiful ending chord, naturally infused into the round.

 If sung in a mixed choir it is recommended to be sung first in unison.
-Next, the suggest entrance order would be: Bass, Soprano, Alto, Tenor.
+Next, the suggested entrance order would be: Bass, Soprano, Alto, Tenor.
 This will allow for the best ending.

 There are tons of things to be thankful for.